 My first interest in maps and GIS was awakened at university when I wrote my diploma thesis.
 I was developing a web application — a web hiking route planner — in a time when modern web frameworks were rare and in their early stages of development.
 I have graduated with an Applied Bachelor's degree in Computer Science at the University of Rapperswil in 2006.

-Eight years later, I started a Master's degree in Geographic Information Science & Systems at the University of Salzburg and graduated in 2016 with distinction.
+Eight years later, I started a Master's degree in Geographic Information Science & Systems (UNIGIS MSc) at the University of Salzburg and graduated in 2016 with distinction.
 During that time, I was also working full-time as a senior software engineer for HRM Systems AG.

 Rewarding myself with some time off, I moved to Vancouver, British Columbia, in 2017.
 I was enrolled in a co-op program at a private college and worked during my work term as a Café Bakery Server for Terra Breads Inc. on Granville Island.
 Later in 2018, I decided to extend my stay in Canada, started a diploma program in Geographic Sciences (Cartography concentration) at COGS and graduated in 2020.
 I love cartography and I am eager to learn anything about this subject.